AAVSO/VStar/ReadMe.txt

 VStar can also be launched by one of the following methods:

-o Mac OS X: double-clicking the "vstar" application. o Windows: double-clicking "vstar.exe". o Linux (or other Unix variants): running the "vstar.sh" shell script.
+o Mac OS X: double-clicking the "VStar" application. o Windows: double-clicking "VStar.exe". o Linux (or other Unix variants): running the "VStar.sh" shell script.

   Each of the foregoing options runs VStar with the same memory allocation parameters as for WebStart, permitting, for example, larger or more datasets